- About NCAS & UCN

 Austin, J., Blume, M. and Sánchez, L. (Forthcoming, 2014).
 Bilingualism in the Spanish-speaking world: Linguistic and cognitive perspectives.
 Cambridge University Press.

-Austin, J. (In press).
+Austin, J. (2013).
 Markedness, input frequency and the acquisition of inflection: Evidence from Basque/Spanish bilingual children.
-International Journal of Bilingualism, special issue on Basque bilingualism edited by Pilar Larrañaga and Pedro Guijarro-Fuentes.
+International Journal of Bilingualism, 17(3), 259-283.
+Special issue on Basque bilingualism edited by P. Larrañaga and P. Guijarro-Fuentes.

 Austin, J. (2010).
 Rich inflection and the production of root infinitives in child language.
 Morphology 20 (1), 41–69.